Visitor conditions

 Article 2.5

-The museum is entitled to adjust the opening hours published on its website, whether or not because of incidental emergency response exercises or, in the event of a real emergency, to a necessary total or partial evacuation of the museum complex or due to a another reason.
+The museum is entitled to adjust the opening hours published on its website, whether or not because of incidental emergency response exercises or, in the event of a real emergency, to a necessary total or partial evacuation of the museum complex or due to another reason.
 The opening hours are determined entirely at the discretion of the museum.
 An adjustment of the opening time does not entitle the visitor to a refund of any entrance fee paid.

 Article 2.6